Best Practices

 A conservation plan helps institutions stop reacting and start anticipating.

-And building more autonomous and informed management.
+And it builds more autonomous and informed collections management.

-Conservation is not just preserving what exists.
+Conservation is not just about preserving what exists.